neoncitylights/ContextualTime/README.md

  * [System.ArgumentOutOfRangeException](https://docs.microsoft.com/en-us/dotnet/api/system.argumentoutofrangeexception?view=net-5.0)

 ## Notes
- * ''Languages'' supported: English
+ * Languages supported: English
- * ''Calendars'' supported: Gregorian
+ * Calendars supported: Gregorian

 The current implementation is experimental and will change.
 As use cases are discovered and more time is spent developing, this library will eventually become stable, as with its architecture.